Hypoparathyroidism is a rare condition that occurs when the

 - muscle aches or cramps

-- tingling, burning, or numbness in fingertips, toes, and lips
+- tingling, burning, or numbness in the fingertips,

 - muscle spasms, especially around the mouth